 Sexually inappropriate behavior falls into three problem behaviors:

-- Problem sexual behavior – this includes boundary-crossing behavior such as inappropriate touching and/or inappropriate sexual communication.
+- Problem sexual behavior – this includes boundary-crossing behavior among prepubescent children such as inappropriate touching (self or others) and/or inappropriate sexual communication (verbally, texting, or social media).

-- Sexually reactive behavior – this includes sexualized behavior related to traumatic stress resultant from sexual abuse which violates the rights of others or others’ property but does not result in legal sanctions.
+- Sexually reactive behavior – this includes sexualized behavior such as boundary-crossing, inappropriate touching and language, inappropriate masturbatory behavior and inappropriate media use that are associated with traumatic stress resultant from sexual abuse.
+This behavior violates the rights of others or others’ property but does not result in legal sanctions.

 - Sexual offending behavior – this includes any sexual behavior which results in legal sanctions.
 Examples of this include child pornography, gross sexual imposition or rape.